basiqio-oss/Basiq-docs/reference/ReadMeConfig/intro-authentication.md

 ---
-title: Authentication
-excerpt: Set up the welcome page for your API to help users make their first call.
+title: Generate an auth token
+excerpt: >-
+  Use this endpoint to retrieve a token that will be passed as authorization header for Basiq API
 api:
   file: core.json
   operationId: postToken
 api_config: authentication
 deprecated: false
-hidden: true
+hidden: false
 metadata:
   title: ''
   description: ''